pkic/pkic.org/content/blog/2013/2013-05-10-cas-support-standards-and-regulations.md

 ---
-title: CAs Support Standards and Regulations
-authors: [Bruce Morton]
+authors:
+- Bruce Morton
-date: 2013-05-10T19:40:27+00:00
+date: "2013-05-10T19:40:27+00:00"
 dsq_thread_id:
 - 1997020829
+keywords:
+- ssl
+- etsi
+- cica
+- casc
+- extended validation
+- webtrust
+- ca/browser forum
+tags:
+- SSL/TLS
+- ETSI
+- CICA
+- CASC
+- EV
+- WebTrust
+- CA/Browser Forum
+title: CAs Support Standards and Regulations

 ---
 There is an industry myth that certification authorities (CAs) are not regulated.
 In fact publicly-trusted SSL CAs support the development of industry regulations and have been audited annually to ensure compliance to the many requirements.

 To provide some history, SSL CAs have always self-policed themselves by having external audits performed.
-In the &lsquo;90s, the CAs wrote certificate policies and certification practice statements requiring annual compliance audits.
+In the ‘90s, the CAs wrote certificate policies and certification practice statements requiring annual compliance audits.
 Since there were no CA audit criteria, the CAs contracted for [SAS 70 audits][1].

 In 2000, the [AICPA and CICA developed the WebTrust for CA audit criteria][2].
 The CAs switched to being audited to meet the WebTrust criteria and many browsers required successful WebTrust for CA audits to maintain root certificates embedded in their software.